RentoSaijo/nhlscraper/README.md

 # nhlscraper: Scraper for National Hockey League (NHL) Data

 ## Overview
-nhlscraper is a public scraper for NHL data on R; with this, you will have relatively easy access to all sorts of data from high-level multi-season summaries to low-level play-by-play logs.
+nhlscraper is a CRAN-approved R-package for scraping NHL data from the NHL API.
+It primarily wraps [endpoints documented by Zach Maludzinski](https://github.com/Zmalski/NHL-API-Reference).
+It covers data from high-level multi-season summaries to low-level play-by-play logs.
+Since the API endpoints got reworked in 2023, many of the earlier scrapers became deprecated; this one should be updated for the new endpoints.

 ## Prerequisite